Educators: Are we all on the right bus? (reference to Good to Great)

 Leaders: When you know it’s the right thing to do, do you really have the courage to lead differently, even when it might cause your school, department, or district to be an outlier?

 School Leaders: Does school really have to be 5 days per week, 8:00-3:00 for 180 days?
 Or are there other options…not necessarily more, but better.

 Innovators: Is there a different way forward?

 - "Immerse your students.
-When they are in your class, let them see it, feel it, engage with it, create something with it , and learn to love it.
-Find hands-on experiences that bring together their imagination, their passions, and their learning.
+Let them see it, feel it, engage with it, create something with it , and learn to love it.
+Find hands-on experiences that bring together their imagination, your passion, their passion, and their learning.
 Students don’t mind hard work if they connect with it." -Doug Bergman 2011

 Connections around the world